-Why is a dogs nose wet?
-Whether it’s black, brown, pink or mottled, our dogs’ noses seem to be a constant source of interest to us.
+Whether it’s black, brown, pink, or mottled, our dogs’ noses seem to be a constant source of interest to us.
 Why is a dogs nose wet?
 Why does it wiggle so much?
 How sensitive to smell is it?

-Despite the common belief that a wet nose means a healthy dog that isn’t necessarily true.
-There are several theories as to why our dogs have a dewy nose on the ends of their snouts.
+Despite the common belief that wet noses mean healthy dogs, that isn’t necessarily true.
+There are several theories as to why our dogs have wet noses so let’s look at the most popular.

-Any wet area such as their nose, tongue and lungs will act as a heat exchange.
-These areas help cool their blood and prevent them from overheating.
+Any moist area such as a tongue, lungs, or wet nose helps heat exchange.
+These areas help cool a dog’s blood and prevent them from overheating.
 A cool wet nose may play a small but important part in this cooling cycle.

 Honing their sense of smell

-The moisture on your dogs nose is a thin layer of mucus that serves an important purpose for your dog.
+The moisture on your dog’s nose is a thin layer of mucus that serves an important purpose for your dog’s sense of smell.
 The mucus better captures scent particles in the air and along the ground.
-This enables your dog to process these scented chemicals and gain a good understanding of their surroundings.
+This enables your dog to process these scented chemicals and gain a good understanding of its surroundings.

 Not only that, but our dog’s nostrils can sample smells independently from each other so they can tell what direction a particular scent came from.
 If your dog has found an exciting smell, they may lick their noses more often to ‘taste’ what they smell.
 By licking their nose, they are further sampling the scent particles captured there.
-And this new sample is sent to the olfactory glands in the roof of the mouth for additional processing.
+This new sample is sent to the olfactory glands in the roof of the mouth for additional processing.

 Maintaining a nose at its peak takes effort.
-So our dogs spend time grooming their snouts with the perfect equipment for the job.
-Their tongues contain antimicrobial substances that are uniquely suited to the role and it’s one of the theories offered as to why is a dogs nose wet.
+So our dogs spend time grooming their noses with the perfect equipment for the job.
+Their tongues contain antimicrobial substances that are uniquely suited to the role, and it’s one of the theories offered as to why is a dog’s nose wet.

 - Laying near a source of heat like a radiator